Ultra-Zactimus/BakeryStats.Solution/README.md

 #### By Zachary Green

-#### _This is a project that demonstrates using `ASP.Net Core MVC` to build out a project using Razor inline code in HTML and also seperation of classes, controllers for HTML Get and Post functionality and the use of Unit Testing with VSCode_
+#### _This is a project that demonstrates using `ASP.Net Core MVC` to build out a project using Razor inline code in HTML and also seperation of classes, controllers for HTML Get and Post functionality and the use of Unit Testing with VSCode.
+This project was possible under the guidance of Epicodus https://www.epicodus.com/_

 ## Technologies Used